wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 **Is your bug report directly related to a specific command?**

-If yes, make sure you are in the correct repository that contains the command you are referring to, and only create the issue in that repository.
+If yes, make sure you create the issue in the correct repository.

 Here's a quick overview of where to find the different commands: